jaydlawrence/stock-checker/README.md

 Copy `config.json.template` to `config.json` and fill out the required fields.

+#### `runHeadless`

+*Default value: true*

+The `runHeadless` parameter determines whether or not the `puppeteer` web tool runs headless.
+In headless mode it will not popping up to show the websites as it visits them.

+**Note: If running inside of docker, it is recommended to leave this setting as true**

+#### `notifyOnNodeNotFound`

+*Default value: true*

+The `notifyOnNodeNotFound` parameter determines whether the script will send notifications when it is unable to find the configured node using the xPath that was configured for that site using the `sites.json` file.

+**Note: disabling this will hide any errors with the xPath or page loading, for example if the page layout changes in the future**

 See the notifications section next for info on how to set up your preferred notification option.

 ### Notifications